Somaliland Civil War

-As a result, the people of Somaliland took steps to disassociate themselves from Somalia as early as 1961.
+As a result, the people of Somaliland took steps to dissociate themselves from Somalia as early as 1961.

-Regrettably, it took a long and protracted civil war between the people of Somaliland and the troops of the former Dictator Siyad Barre, for the sovereignty of Somaliland finally to be restored on May 18, 1991.
+Regrettably, it took a long and protracted civil war between the people of Somaliland and the troops of the former Dictator Siyad Barre, in order to finally restore Somaliland’s sovereignty on May 18, 1991.

 During those years of struggle, the cities of Somaliland, including Hargeisa, were bombed and ruthlessly blown to bits.

 An added tragedy was the death or disappearance of trained professionals who had served in the health services of the country.

 The result is that those health facilities, which recently have been rehabilitated (meagre as they are), suffer from a serious and ongoing deficiency of trained health manpower.